harshitmamgain/Azure-Projects/Virtual Networking with DNS resolution/README.md

      - Network Security Group
      - Private DNS Zones
      - DNS Zones
-- Please refer to the DOCX file for a detailed report and screen captures.
+- Please refer to the DOC file for a detailed report and screen captures.
+- JSON Templates for Virtual Network.

 # Steps